 Welcome to Thornbury/Clarksburg

-People love summer in Thornbury/ Clarksburg.
+People love summer in Thornbury/Clarksburg.
 Many local restaurants have patios set up for you to enjoy the lovely weather and the views of the wonderful scenery.
-The Thornbury harbour is also a a favourite summer hangout spot & there are tons of local events in the winter.
+The Thornbury Harbour is also a favourite summer hangout spot & there are tons of local events in the winter.

 Thornbury/Clarksburg is also an amazing culinary destination.
 Some of our favourite restaurants include the Bruce Wine Bar and the Corner Cafe & Grill.
 Thornbury is also home to the Thornbury Village Cidery & Brewery.

-When looking at the Municipality of the Town of the Blue Mountains, there has been an increase of 108.7% in the number of new listings compared to April and a 40% decrease from May of 2019.
-The number of sales is up with a 166% increase from April and saw an 56.7% decrease compared to the same month last year, with the highest number of sales being in the 5-7 hundred thousand range.
+When looking at the Municipality of the Town of the Blue Mountains, there has been an interesting decrease of 40% in the number of new listings compared to November 2020 and a 35% decrease from December of 2019.
+With only 26 sales in December, this month is showing similarities to March of 2020.
+When comparing December to November 2020, the number of sales is down with a 52% decrease, but still saw a 62% increase compared to the same month last year.
+Having seen the majority of the sales sit in the 1 million-plus range for most of the year, it’s surprising to note the dip in average sales prices, with the highest majority of sales sitting in the 8-9 hundred-thousand-dollar range.

 Acorn Montessori Pre School – Thornbury